 If that problem is snoring, then the health issues could be more involved.
 Studies have shown that your partner’s snoring will affect your sleeping.
 In a Mayo Clinic study, snorers woke up their spouses almost as much as they woke up themselves.
 In addition to the physiological, there are increased emotional tensions that manifest themselves in relationships where snoring is prevalent.

 As much as you love and cherish your partner, you would feel the urge to take that pillow and clobber them with it.
-Unsurprisingly, interrupted sleep is bad for your health.
+Unsurprisingly, shortened sleep is bad for your health.
 It could be as apparent as increased levels of fatigue and sleepiness, higher blood pressure, or reduced dopamine levels.
 Also, it’s been shown that cognitive ability suffers from sleep deprivation.

 It might be relieving to kick your snorer in the shins, this wouldn’t really qualify as a dependable plan to get a good night’s rest.
 A way to avoid the deeper problem but attack a symptom would be to sleep in separate rooms.
 Maintaining good sleep hygiene is key to ensuring that your body is mentally and physically recovered from the day.
 This can range from setting a regular time to begin your nightly bedtime ritual to reducing evening screen time on electronic devices to restricting the types of food that could keep you up.

-Real Danger of Snoring
+Real Danger of Snoring is Sleep Apnea

 Couples’ Health Outcomes are Related